shntnu/cytoskel/README.md

 `your_aws_profile` should have admin access to `cellpainting-gallery` AWS account.

 ### Initialize Infrastructure (One-Time Setup)
+Skip over this step if the infrastructure has already been initialized.

 This needs to be done just once to: